kennydude/Boid-Twitter-API/README.md

 Boid Twitter API
 ================

 This library is still a work in progress, when it's at production level it'll be implemented in Boid for Twitter (http://www.boidapp.com).
 Feel free to use this library in your own applications when it reaches a completely usable point.
+This library was influenced by Twitter4J, but was built from the ground up by me.
+It's meant to be easier to navigate and more lightweight.

 First Time Authentication
 ----------------